Skip to content

 Minneapolis Chain of Lakes

-Tired of the Harriet Lake?
+Tired of Harriet Lake?
 Your photographers highly recommend Centennial Lake in Edina (great for engagement and couple pictures), or the huge Theodore Wirth and its hilly Park.
-Actually, all the chain of lakes can work: Bde Maka Ska, Lake of the Isle Park, Nokomis, the famous Minnehaha falls.
+Actually, all the chain of lakes can work: Bde Maka Ska, Lake of the Isles Park, Nokomis, the famous Minnehaha Falls.

 All you need for great wedding portraits or engagement pictures is a quiet location, with lush nature and a nice view.